-External conditions here again could be flooding the affect on a local neighbourhood with traffic congestion etc.
+External conditions, here again, could be flooding the effect on a local neighbourhood with traffic congestion etc.

 This small paragraph has potentially the most significance BUT like the quality standard the company must decide on the level of documentation required based on knowledge and competence of people and the degree of control currently

 |The auditor needs to see Risks and opportunities have been identified and documented Processes needs to have been identified e.g. Compliance schemes, consent to discharge/treatment processes, scrubbers/afterburners maintenance and monitoring|

 |6.1.2 Environmental Aspects||Within the defined scope of the environmental management system, the organization shall determine the environmental aspects of its activities, products and services that it can control and those that it can influence, and their associated environmental impacts, considering a life cycle perspective.